Neural network-enhanced $hr$-adaptive finite element algorithm for parabolic equations: Standard adaptive finite element algorithm

+The standard $h$-adaptive finite element method for parabolic equations proceeds sequentially in time, with multiple mesh updates possible within a single time step.
+Given the numerical solution $u_h^{n-1}$ from the previous time level $t_{n-1}$, the iterative algorithm for computing the solution $u_h^n$ at time $t_n$ can be summarized as the following workflow:

+Here, the \textit{INTERPOLATE} step computes $\Pi_h^n u_h^{n-1} \in V_h^n$ from $u_h^{n-1}$, and is required whenever a mesh change occurs.
+The essential \textit{COARSEN} step is applied once, at the end of the adaptive iteration loop within a time step.
+Its role is to coalesce elements with low estimated error.
+Typically, these elements lie in regions that were highly refined to capture features of the previous solution $u_h^{n-1}$, but become redundant for subsequent computations once the new solution $u_h^n$ is obtained.
+If not, these elements would accumulate, contributing to an unchecked growth in the total number of degrees of freedom and ultimately leading to computational blow-up.
+The process of refinement and coarsening will be further illustrated in \Cref{exp2d}.
+While mesh coarsening improves computational efficiency, it risks coarsening elements that were just refined in the previous iteration, which can degrade the accuracy of the subsequent solution.

-We also recap the gradient recovery-based a posteriori error estimators, which use a certain norm of the difference between direct and post-processed gradient approximations as an indicator, have been widely used in the engineering and scientific computation community since the work of Zienkiewicz and Zhu \cite{ZZ92}.
-The success of recovery-based error estimators stems from their computational efficiency, ease of implementation, and general asymptotic exactness \cite{LP12, HY10, ZN05, LXYC24, CHYY24}.
-Following \cite{XLY25}, \Cref{alg:Parabolic2} employs a recovery-based a posteriori error estimator to enhance the algorithm's efficiency.
-Specifically, we apply the weighted average method proposed in \cite{HJY12} to reconstruct the gradient approximation for $u_h^n\in V_h^n$.
-Denote the gradient recovery operator by $G: V_h^n\rightarrow V_h^n\times V_h^n$.
+We also recap the gradient recovery-based a posteriori error estimators, which use a certain norm of the difference between direct and post-processed gradient approximations as an indicator, have been widely used in the engineering and scientific computation community since the work of Zienkiewicz and Zhu \cite{Zienkiewicz1992}.
+The success of recovery-based error estimators stems from their computational efficiency, ease of implementation, and general asymptotic exactness \cite{Chen2024, Huang2010, Lakkis2011, Liu2025Enhanced, Zhang2005}.
+Let $G: V_h^n\rightarrow V_h^n\times V_h^n$ denote the gradient recovery operator, and let $\mathcal{N}_h^n$ denote the set of vertices of mesh $\mathcal{T}_h^n$.
 For each node $z\in\mathcal{N}_h^n$, let $\omega_z$ be the element patch associated with $z$, we define the recovered gradient $G(\nabla u_h^n(z))$ as

 where $c_i$ denotes the center of the element $K_i$.
 The recovered gradient $G(\nabla u_h^n)$ over the whole domain is then obtained via interpolation:

 where $\phi_z^n$ is the Lagrange basis of finite element space $V_h^n$ associated with $\mathcal{T}_h^n$.
 The corresponding local and global gradient recovery-based error estimators are defined separately as